 You've made up your mind that this year is the year that you are going to do something about your health by getting physically active.
 Having made this decision you are probably eager to get going, but where do you start?

 and every day commitments.
 Here are some factors you may want to consider:

-The risk factors for coronary heart disease are:
+Risk factors for coronary heart

 Some people are at increased risk for particular diseases, but for most people the health benefits of being physically active on a regular basis outweigh the risks associated with being sedentary and/or any health risks associated with doing physical activity.

 If you are generally fairly healthy or not sure whether you should check with your doctor there are a couple of health questionnaires that can help you determine whether you can go ahead and exercise or whether you should check with your doctor.

 The questionnaires, which you complete yourself, can be found through the following links: